qfpl/blog/content/posts/multiple-ghcs.md

 This writes a `cabal.project.local` file, so subsequent calls to `cabal new-build`, `cabal new-test` and so on will use the configured GHC version.
-To change to another GHC version, we can run `cabal new-configure` again with a different ghc version specified.
+To change to another GHC version, we can run `cabal new-configure` again with a different GHC version specified.
 This way, I can install all my GHCs side-by-side, and choose whichever I need to for what I want to build.

-A ghc version can also be fixed on a per-project basis using a `cabal.project` file.
+A GHC version can also be fixed on a per-project basis using a `cabal.project` file.
 For example, if we want to use `ghc-8.0.2` for our project, we can include this `cabal.project` file: